Paul Scholes: Early life

-Scholes was born in Salford, Greater Manchester.
-On his mother's side, his grandmother came from Ireland while his grandfather was from Northern Ireland.
+Scholes was born on 16 November 1974 in Salford, Greater Manchester.
+He is of Irish and Northern Irish descent.
+On his mother's side, his grandmother came from Ireland, while his grandfather was from Northern Ireland.
 The family moved to Langley, Greater Manchester, when he was 18 months old, where he lived on Bowness Road and Talkin Drive.
 He attended the St Mary's RC Primary School in Langley.
 The first team he played for was Langley Furrow.
 Scholes also excelled at cricket.
 At age 14, he began training with Manchester United.
 He later joined as a trainee upon leaving the Cardinal Langley Roman Catholic High School in Middleton during the summer of 1991.
 In his final term at school, he was selected to represent Great Britain National Schools in football.

 Club career

 1993–1999

 Scholes was a member of the Manchester United youth team that reached the final of the FA Youth Cup in the 1992–93 season, alongside Phil Neville.
-Scholes turned professional on 23 July 1993 and was issued with the number 24 shirt, but did not make his breakthrough into the senior squad until the 1994–95 season, when he made seventeen league appearances and scored five goals.
+Scholes turned professional on 23 July 1993 but did not make his breakthrough into the senior squad until the 1994–95 season, when he made seventeen league appearances and scored five goals.

 His debut came on 21 September 1994, where he scored both goals in a 2–1 victory over Port Vale in the League Cup.
 His league debut came three days later against Ipswich Town at Portman Road, a game which United lost 3–2 and Scholes scored a consolation goal.
 He scored two league goals when he came on 10 December when United beat Queens Park Rangers 3–2 at Loftus Road.
 On 3 January 1995, he got onto the scoresheet at Old Trafford for the first time with the opener in a 2–0 league win over Coventry City.
 He scored once more that season, in a 3–2 away win over Coventry City on 1 May.
 Scholes came on as a substitute in the 1995 FA Cup final against Everton, which United lost 1–0.
-He came close to scoring twice late in the game, only to be foiled by Neville Southall both times.